telerik/blazor-docs/components/drawer/events.md

 # Drawer Events

-This article explains the available events in the Drawer.
+This article explains the available event in the Drawer.

 ## SelectedItemChanged

 The `SelectedItemChanged` event is used in one-way data binding to respond to the user selection.
 It takes an argument of the Drawer data model type.
-The event is fired every time the user clicks on a new item from the Drawer.
+The event is fires every time the user clicks on a new item from the Drawer.

 >caption Handle SelectedItemChanged event.